How to Plant a Cactus Cutting (An Easy Step-by-Step Guide)

 Once your cactus has a healthy root system, you can move it to its permanent location and give it more direct sunlight.

-However, you will still want to keep it in partial shade until it is fully adapted to its new environment.
+However, you will still want to keep it in partial shade until it fully adapts to its new environment.

-Depending on how dry the soil is, you can then water your cactus once a week or once every two weeks.
+Depending on how dry the soil is, you can then water your plant once a week or once every two weeks.

 If you live in a hot, dry environment, it may need more frequent watering.

-You can tell if your cactus needs water by checking the soil moisture level.
+You can tell if your plant needs water by checking the soil moisture level.

-Once your cactus has been growing for three to four months, it will be ready to transplant.
+Once your cactus grows for three to four months, it will be ready to transplant.

 You can either plant it in the ground or repot it into a larger container.

-If you choose to repot your cactus, make sure the pot is at least six inches deep and has good drainage.
+If you repot your cactus, ensure the pot is at least six inches deep and has good drainage.

 Use a potting mix specifically made for cacti and succulents, as they need fast-draining soil.